sulaymon-iskandarov/boilerplate-code-django-dashboard/README.md

 ## Code-base structure

-The project is coded using a simple and intuitive structure presented bellow:
+The project is coded using a simple and intuitive structure presented below:

 ```bash
 < PROJECT ROOT >